 As solid as other New Jersey poker apps have become, the PokerStars NJ mobile offering still blows them out of the water.
 That’s not to say the app is a model of perfection, as server lag and unresponsiveness are still minor issues.
 But in terms of overall game selection, account management, design and aesthetics, PokerStars NJ wins out.

-Currently, the app offers cash games (NLHE and PLO), tournaments, sit & go’s and the widely popular (and mobile friendly) Spin & Go’s.
-Zoom poker is listed in the app lobby, but games tend to only run when there is a “play [x] amount of cash game hands” promotion running.
+Currently, the app offers cash games (no-limit hold’em and pot-limit Omaha), tournaments, sit-and-go’s and the widely popular (and mobile friendly) Spin & Go’s.
+Zoom Poker is listed in the app lobby, but games tend to only run when there is a “play [x] amount of cash game hands” promotion running.

 The PokerStars’ app features a smart feature that recommends games to players based on their playing tendencies.
 Players can easily bypass these recommendations by clicking on the large icons and using the sliders and filters instead.
 We did find it a bit odd that players aren’t permitted to specify an exact buy-in for cash games, but otherwise, the ring game sliders fit the bill.

 Tournament registration was a breeze.
 The app lists buy-in, prize pool, format and date info for multiple tournaments right from the main tournament page.
 All players have to do is find something they like and click “Register.”
 If the tournament lobby proves too cluttered (which is often the case during the evening) players can weed out tournaments via nine different filters.